keboola/connection-docs/templates/customer-relationship-management/customer-relationship-management.md

 **The flow, in a nutshell:**

-- First, the CRM source component will collect data from your account (companies, deals, activities, lists, owners, contacts, and pipelines).
+- First, the CRM source component (extractor) will collect data from your account (companies, deals, activities, lists, owners, contacts, and pipelines).

 - We then add NULL values if any columns are missing, and create an output CRM data model (a set of output tables).

-- The data will be written into a Snowflake database via the Snowflake destination component.
+- The data will be written into a Snowflake database via the Snowflake destination component (writer).

 - Finally, you will schedule and run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
 The CRM source component, all data manipulations, and the Snowflake destination component, will be processed.